Ko-Sai/camera_calibration_pipeline/README.md

 # camera_calibration_pipeline

 There are two python script files, one for calibration(camera_calibration.py) and another one for validating the output matrix(camera_validation.py).
-These scripts support Ubuntu Melodic distribution and need to be run in python3.
+These scripts need to be run in python3.

 ### Software Requirements